 If you’re a current or aspiring professor, this section will be one of the most important parts of your CV.
 List any TA positions, adjunct positions, or courses that you’ve taught here.

 For each entry, include the institution, department, course, dates taught, and whether the course was graduate or undergraduate.

-Note that if you’ve had a lot of TA/adjunct positions you should only highlight a few that are relevant to the program or field you are applying for a position in.
+Note that if you’ve had a lot of TA/adjunct positions you should only highlight a few that are relevant to the program, position, or field you’re applying for.

-Have you conducted research and had it published?
+Have you conducted and published research?
 Your publications are possibly even more important than which universities you’ve attended or your professional appointments.
 This is especially true if you’re already an established expert in your field.

 You should divide your publications into “peer-reviewed” and “other”, and then organize them by publication date.

 Furthermore, divide them among where they were published, whether that’s peer-reviewed journals, books, book chapters, book reviews, edited volumes, or web-based publications.